gndrmnn/nodepool/doc/source/aws.rst

       .. attr:: image-id
          :type: str

          If this is provided, it is used to select the image from the cloud provider by ID.
+Either this field or :attr:`providers.[aws].cloud-images.image-filters` must be
+         provided.

       .. attr:: image-filters
          :type: list

          If provided, this is used to select an AMI by filters.
 If the filters provided match more than one image, the most recent will be returned.
-         `image-filters` are not valid if `image-id` is also specified.
+Either this field or :attr:`providers.[aws].cloud-images.image-id` must be
+         provided.

          Each entry is a dictionary with the following keys